atoulmet/alexia-blog-2021/src/content/portfolio/emlyon.md

 ---
-title: EM Lyon
+title: Techstars
 date: '2019-03-04'
 cover_image: './test.png'
-logo: './sciencespo.png'
+logo: './emlyon.png'
-layout: 3
+layout: 4
 order: 2
 type: 'teaching'
-content: 'Lorem ipsum blablabla'
+content: 'I had the opportunity to tutor a small group of EMLyon students during a trimester.
+This group was working on a class called "Processing with AI".'
 ---

-I created a React components library from scratch
+I